Pointwise Stabilization of Discrete-time Stationary Matrix-valued Markovian Chains: Introduction

-These concepts arise and have been studied naturally in the theory of multi-rate sampled-data control systems and multi-modal linear control systems and for some control optimization problems in, for example, \cite{Stan79, BCS88, SU94, GR97, CRS99, Sun04, Sun06, LD06, LD07, Dai-JDE}.
+These concepts arise and have been studied naturally in the theory of multi-rate sampled-data control systems and multi-modal linear control systems and for some control optimization problems in, for example, see \cite{Stan79, BCS88, SU94, GR97, CRS99, Sun04, Sun06, LD06, LD07, Dai-JDE}.
+In general, pointwise convergence does not imply the pointwise exponential convergence.